-LG G3 was released in 2014 with a powerful 2.5 GHz Quad-core Krait 400 processor (Qualcomm Snapdragon 801 chips high-resolution camera with (Dual-LED), supports an Adreno 330 GPU running Android 4.4.2 KitKat.
-Certain variants of the LG G3 have already received the updated firmware version officially, and LG G3 is one of among those few lucky first Android-powered smartphones that tasted the stock Android 5.0 Lollipop update.
-If you have LG G3 D855, then here is good news for you that the latest stock Android 5.0 Lollipop has been released for the LG G3 D855 and you can now download and flash the Lollipop 5.0 stock firmware on your LG G3 to enjoy all its features.
+LG G3 was released in 2014 with a powerful 2.5 GHz Quad-core Krait 400 processor (Qualcomm Snapdragon 801 chipset), 13 MP high resolution camera with (Dual-LED), supports an Adreno 330 GPU running Android 4.4.2 KitKat.
+Certain variants of the LG G3 have already received the updated firmware version officially and LG G3 is one of among those few lucky first Android powered smartphones that tasted the stock Android 5.0 Lollipop update.
+If you have LG G3 D855, then here is a good news for you that the latest stock Android 5.0 Lollipop has been released for the LG G3 D855 and you can now download and flash the Lollipop 5.0 stock firmware on your LG G3 to enjoy all its features.

-If you are now interested in updating your LG G3 to this Lollipop update then here we’ve a step by step guide to update your device.
+If you are now interested to update your LG G3 to this Lollipop update then here we’ve a step by step guide to update your device.
 This new update (Android 5.0 Lollipop Stock Firmware) comes with a new UI as well as the new APIs.
 Thanks to the XDA Developers senior member, Sooti for the release of this stock Lollipop ROM.

-Having such an excellent high-end specifications device, it is not enough to just run Lollipop on it, but you’ll also need to root it to enjoy it’s all features.
-In this given guide first, we’ll install bumped TWRP on the LG G3 and then will flash the stock Lollipop ROM, after that we’ll root it with SuperSU.
-If you have already rooted your phone on custom Lollipop ROM firmware, then you’ll able to revert stock version.
+Having such an awesome high-end specifications device, its not enough to just run Lollipop on it but you’ll also need to root it to enjoy its all features.
+In this given guide first we’ll install bumped TWRP on the LG G3 and then will flash the stock Lollipop ROM, after that we’ll root it with SuperSU.
+If you have already rooted your phone on custom Lollipop ROM firmware then you’ll able to revert stock version.
 So follow the given tutorial to Install stock Android 5.0 Lollipop on LG G3 D855 and root it again on the Lollipop.

-AndroidXDA.net will not be held responsible for any damage occurred into your device during or after the installation and rooting process of your LG G3.
-Proceed at your risk.
+AndroidXDA.net will not not be held responsible for any kind of damage or lose occurred into your device during or after the installation and rooting process of your LG G3.
+Proceed at your own risk.

 Before Getting Started:

-- Take a proper backup of your data on your LG G3 before moving to installation guide using.
+- Take a proper backup of your data on your LG G3 before proceeding to installation guide using.
 Making a Nandroid Backup is recommended using TWRP.

 - Install Bumped TWRP Recovery on G3 D855: view guide